The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: A review of the frequency-dependent response function

 gives

-But, for a large separation between the test masses (in the case of Virgo the distance between the beam-splitter and the mirror is three kilometers, four in the case of LIGO), the definition (\ref{eq: spostamento relativo}) for relative displacements becomes unphysical because the two test masses are taken at the same time and therefore cannot be in a casual connection \cite{key-13,key-25}.
+But, for a large separation between the test masses (in the case of Virgo the distance between the beam-splitter and the mirror is three kilometers, four in the case of LIGO), the definition (\ref{eq: spostamento relativo}) for relative displacements is not physically viable because the two test masses are taken at the same time and therefore cannot be in a casual connection \cite{key-10}.
 The correct definitions for the bouncing photon are

 and